-According to the National Organization on Disability, roughly 54 million Americans live with at least one physical, medical, developmental, or cognitive condition — special needs dentistry aims at accommodating these patients, adapting the way dental care is scheduled, communicated, and delivered such that it can be successfully adopted and maintained.
+According to the National Organization on Disability, roughly 54 million Americans live with at least one physical, medical, developmental, or cognitive condition.
+Special-needs dentistry aims to accommodate these patients by adapting the way dental care is scheduled, communicated, and delivered.
 This often requires specialized training, facilities, and equipment — along with the requisite compassion, patience, and understanding.

 Who exactly are our special care patients, and how do we modify our dental treatment plans to cater to their unique needs?

-The full range of conditions that might be covered by a special needs dentist is too vast to list here, but here are some of the more common ones and the associated challenges:
+The most important to this to note is that special-needs dentistry isn't a practice exclusive to children — adults can have special needs as well.
+The full range of conditions a special-needs dentist may cover is too vast to list here, but here are some of the more common ones and the associated challenges:

-- Autism: Communication issues; triggering anxiety, outbursts, or aggression
+- Autism: Communication issues, anxiety, outbursts, or aggression

 - ADHD: Fussiness, unwillingness to cooperate